Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Cosmological Evolution and Phenomenology

-where $M_{\text{Pl}}$ is the (non-reduced) Planck mass and $g_*^{1/2}$ denotes the standard combination of effective relativistic degrees of freedom entering $s/(Hx)$ (evaluated at the plasma temperature $T$).
-The thermally averaged decay rate is defined as the sum of the channels,
+Here \(M_{\rm Pl}\) is the non-reduced Planck mass, \(H\) is the Hubble rate, and \(g_*^{1/2}\) denotes the standard effective combination of relativistic degrees of freedom.
+The common prefactor in Eqs.~\eqref{eq:BoltzzA_fix} and~\eqref{eq:BoltzzB_fix} can then be written as

+Therefore the \(2\to2\) terms appear with thermally averaged cross sections, while the decay and inverse-decay terms enter the square brackets as \(\langle\Gamma\rangle/s\).